-Early momentum is key to consolidating our REP and is core to our actions plans.
-Our Call to Action comprises four priority initiatives:
+Early momentum is key to consolidating the Regional Partnership, as a more formal Regional Economic Partnership, and is core to our actions plans.
+The four priority initiatives in our Call to Action are:

-- Co-develop with Government a place based capital and revenue funding model for delivery of regional ambitions; - Develop Green Forth investment prospectus; - Secure a sustainable visitor economy and promotion of our cultural assets; and, - Promote the transition to data enabled economy in the region.
+- Infrastructure for Recovery and Prosperity by developing with the Governments a place-based capital and revenue funding model for delivery of regional ambitions; - Develop Green Regeneration (focused on the Forth) investment prospectus; - Secure a sustainable visitor economy and promotion of our cultural assets: and - Promote the transition to a data driven innovation (DDI) enabled economy in the region.

-These initiatives will provide further evidence of the positive impact of our REP; build further confidence in our ability to collaborate and deliver and demonstrate the positive outcomes that investment in our region will deliver.
+These initiatives will: provide further evidence of the positive impact of our Partnership; build further confidence in our ability to collaborate; and deliver and demonstrate the positive outcomes that investment in our region will deliver.

-The REP now seeks to co-create the delivery and resourcing approach for this Delivery Plan with government partners and other stakeholders.
+The Regional Partners now seek to co-create the delivery and resourcing approach for this Delivery Plan with government partners and other stakeholders.